kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 - `--workers`: Spawn the specified number of `uvicorn` workers(multi-processing) of the model server, the default value is 1, this option is often used to help increase the resource utilization of the container.
 - `--http_port`: The http port model server is listening on, the default REST port is 8080.
+- `--grpc_port`: The GRPC Port listened to by the model server.
+Default is 8081.
+- `--max_threads`: The max number of gRPC processing threads.
+Default is 4.
+- `--enable_grpc`: Enable gRPC for the model server.
+Default is true.
+- `--grpc_max_send_message_length`: The max message length for gRPC send message.
+Default is 8388608 bytes (8 MB).
+- `--grpc_max_receive_message_length`: The max message length for gRPC receive message.
+Default is 8388608 bytes (8 MB).
 - `--model_name`: The model name deployed in the model server, the default name the same as the service name.
 - `--max_asyncio_workers`: Max number of workers to spawn for python async io loop, by default it is `min(32,cpu.limit + 4)`.
 - `--enable_latency_logging`: Whether to log latency metrics per request, the default is True.